MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-up-with-username-password-user-attributes.md

 To spread the attributes across one or more pages, we must set the attributes we intend to collect across different pages as mandatory in the customer identity and access management (CIAM) tenant configuration.

 We call `signUp(username:password:delegate)` without passing any attributes.
-The next step will be to call `submitCode(code: userSuppliedCode, delegate: self)` to verify user's email.
+The next step will be to call `newState.submitCode(code: userSuppliedCode, delegate: self)` to verify user's email.

 We implement the `SignUpVerifyCodeDelegate` protocol as an extension to our class as before, but this time we must implement the optional method `onSignUpAttributesRequired(attributes:newState)` in addition to the  required methods: